Salabhasana

 2. All the organs in the abdominal region are exercised with this Asana, which helps reduce excess fat from the abdomen.

-3. After practicing Salabhasana for some time, the leg muscles become strong, and the body parts develop good flexibility.
+3. After practicing Salabhasana for some time, the leg muscles become stronger, and the body develops greater flexibility.

 4. A person suffering from Sciatica should practice this pose daily.
 Additionally, daily practice of the Locust pose can help alleviate this issue permanently.